spessasus/spessasynth_lib/docs/synthesizer/index.md

 !!!
 Info

-    Note that theoretically all controllers are supported as it depends on the SoundFont's modulators.
+    Note that theoretically all controllers are supported as it depends on the sound bank's modulators.

 **Example:**
 ```js